-Safeguarding
+5. Safeguarding

-Safeguarding and promoting the welfare of children are defined as protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children are defined as protecting children from maltreatment; preventing the impairment of their mental and physical health or development; Ensuring that they grow up in circumstances consistent with the provision of safe and effective care; Taking action to enable the best outcomes.

 The schools have a duty to consider at all times the best interests of the child.
 Safeguarding and promoting the welfare of children are of paramount importance and are everyone's responsibility and all staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+This means staff need to pass on any concerns to their DSL immediately.
+The role of the DSL and their duties is shared with staff (this can be found in Appendix 1).
+There are a range of safeguarding issues which may face pupils and of which staff need to be aware (Appendix 2).

-The Foundation will take all reasonable measures to:
+5.1 The Foundation will take all reasonable measures to:

-- ensure that it practises safe recruitment in checking the suitability of staff, governors and volunteers (including staff employed by another organisation): see our Recruitment, Selection and Disclosure Policy, which is included in the list of policies on the website - only accept a curriculum vitae alongside a full application form as a CV is not sufficient on its own to support safer recruitment; - ensure that online searches as part of their due diligence checks on shortlisted candidates are made and recorded - this is to identify any incident or issues that may have happened and are publically available online, which the Foundation may want to explore at interview; - ensure that all staff are made aware of the Foundation's safeguarding arrangements as part of their induction. - appropriate child protection checks and procedures apply to any staff employed by another organisation who work with the schools' pupils on another site; - ensure that during term time the DSL or available DDSL (all DDSLs having been trained to the same level as the DSL) is always available; - ensure that all staff conduct themselves appropriately at all times, in accordance with the Staff Code of Conduct, published on the website: - WGHS - QEGS - WGPPS - which details expectations of behaviour which not only uphold high professional standards but also avoid placing staff at risk of harm or allegations of harm to a pupil; - ensure that all visiting speakers are suitable and appropriately supervised - follow the local inter-agency procedures of the WSCP and share information about concerns with other statutory agencies; - ensure that all staff know that they have a responsibility to identify children who may be in need of extra help, or who are suffering, or likely to suffer, significant harm; that they must act immediately on any concern they may have about a child's welfare; that all know how to recognise, respond, record and refer, in accordance with WT; and that although referrals are usually managed by the DSL, safeguarding is everyone's responsibility and anyone may refer a child to Social Care Direct if necessary;
+- ensure that it practises safe recruitment in checking the suitability of staff, governors and volunteers (including staff employed by another organisation): - only accept a curriculum vitae alongside a full application form as a CV is not sufficient on its own to support safer recruitment; - ensure that online searches as part of their due diligence checks on shortlisted candidates are made and recorded - this is to identify any incident or issues that may have happened and are publically available online, which the Foundation may want to explore at interview - ensure that all staff are made aware of the Foundation's safeguarding arrangements as part of their induction - ensure that appropriate child protection checks and procedures apply to any staff employed by another organisation who work with the schools' pupils on another site; - ensure that during both term time and holiday periods, the DSL or DDSL (all DDSLs having been trained to the same level as the DSL) is always available.
+During holiday periods, a rota may be in place. - ensure that all staff conduct themselves appropriately at all times, in accordance with the WGSF Staff Code of Conduct which details expectations of behaviour which not only uphold high professional standards but also avoid placing staff at risk of harm or allegations of harm to a pupil - ensure that all visiting speakers are suitable and appropriately supervised - ensure that all visitors are asked to sign in and wear a badge which will be handed to them.
+All visitors will be asked to read the WGSF Safeguarding leaflets on arrival at the school office / reception and be accompanied by a member of staff at all times; - follow the local inter-agency procedures of the WSCP and share information about concerns with other statutory agencies - ensure that all staff know that they have a responsibility to identify children who may be in need of extra help, or who are suffering, or likely to suffer, significant harm; that they must act immediately on any concern they may have about a child's welfare; that all know how to recognise, respond, record and refer, in accordance with WT; and that although referrals are usually managed by the DSL, safeguarding is everyone's responsibility and anyone may refer a child to Social Care Direct if necessary